atmoswing/atmoswing-user-manual/docs/app-optimizer/parameters-file.rst

 Optimization parameters file
 ----------------------------

-The optimization parameters file defines the parameters to be optimized and the range of the authorized values.
+The optimization parameters file used for genetic algorithms or Monte Carlo simulations defines the parameters to be optimized and the range of the authorized values.
 There are different aspects to this:

 * Defining the range of numerical values: a ``lowerlimit`` value of the parameter, an ``upperlimit`` value, and an ``iteration`` value must be provided.
 For example: